ascii-chat 0.8.38

 Signal that connection has been lost.

-void display_render_frame(const char *frame_data, bool is_snapshot_frame)
+void display_render_frame(const char *frame_data)

 Render ASCII frame to display.